 GoPros have been a regular feature on wishlists for years, and for good reason.
 After all, it’s the action camera used around the world for anything and everything extreme.
 This tough little camera has been updated almost every year, and this year is no different.

-The Hero8 Black now has a feature called HyperSmooth 2.0, which takes bumpy footage and magically smoothes it out.
+The updated Hero9 Black has improved in every way, including HyperSmooth 3.0.
+This allows you to take bumpy footage and magically smooth it out.
 The resulting improvement to footage quality makes life much easier for anyone trying to incorporate GoPro footage with footage from bigger cameras.

 For the one-person film crew, this cart will be a lifesaver.
 This multi-cart from RockNRoller is a must-have for traveling from location to location with a ton of gear.